noemihuckins/Latin102/translation3.md

 Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.

-Augeae regis stercus bobile uno die *purgavit*, maiorem partem Iove *adiutore*;
+Augeae regis stercus bobile uno die *purgavit*,

+maiorem partem Iove *adiutore*;   ❌ **Make the ablative absolute a separate verbal unit.**

 >flumine *admisso*

 totum stercus *abluit*.

 taurum

 >cum quo Pasiphae *concubuit*

 ex Creta insula Mycenis vivum *adduxit*.

 Diomedem Thraciae regem et equos quattuor *eius*,

->qui carne humana *vescebantur*, cum Abdero famulo *interfecit*; equorum autem nomina Podargus Lampon Xanthus Dinus.
+>qui carne humana *vescebantur*,

+cum Abdero famulo *interfecit*;

+equorum autem nomina Podargus Lampon Xanthus Dinus.

 B. Grammatical questions
 In the phrase, Iove adiutore, what case is Iove?
 What kind of construction is this phrase?
-Ablative singular, ablative of circumstance
+Ablative singular, ablative of circumstance  ❌ **Ablative, yes.**
 What case is stercus, and why is it in that case?
-Nominative because it is the subject of the sentence Identify the form of the adjective maiorem (gender, case, number, degree).
-Masculine, accusative, singular, comparative Explain the construction of the verbal unit flumine admisso.
-Perfect passive participle in the ablative, explaining the means by which the stall was cleaned
+Nominative because it is the subject of the sentence ❌ Identify the form of the adjective maiorem (gender, case, number, degree).
+Masculine, accusative, singular, comparative ❌ **The form *maiorem* could be masculine, but what noun does it modify in this sentence?**
+Explain the construction of the verbal unit flumine admisso.
+Perfect passive participle in the ablative, explaining the means by which the stall was cleaned  ❌ **Ablative, yes.**
 What are the gender, number, case, and antecedent of qui? masculine, plural, nominative, the horses equos What Latin verb form has to be understood in the clause that runs from equorum to Dinus? predicate nominative and linking verb in the nominative plural